Stubbing

 });

-However, imagine a more complex function under test where you stub many different functions at different times in the same unit test file.
-As stated earlier you should ensure that each unit test is completely independent from each other.
-This means you shouldn't have one unit test setup a mock which a later unit test in the file relies on.
-Resetting all of the stubs helps to ensure that doesn't happen, and allows you to quickly remove any stubs so functions can be used as normal in other test suites.
+Imagine a more complex function under test where you stub many different functions at different times in the same unit test file.
+As stated earlier, you should ensure that each unit test is completely independent from the others.
+This means you should not have a unit test that sets up a mock which a later unit test in the file relies on.
+Resetting all the stubs helps to ensure that doesn't happen, and enables you to quickly remove any stubs so that functions can be used as normal in other test suites.